Chang, Robin (EPK)

 By the end of the seminar, students should be able to:

-Office hours are available for students who need further clarification of concepts presented in the seminar, or have made solid attempts on the homework assignment and require further assistance understanding how to approach such problems.
+Office hours are available for students who need further clarification of concepts presented in the seminar, or have made solid attempts on the homework assignment and require further assistance.
 Students are highly encouraged to rework misunderstood problems with other peers then discuss them with a TA or professor during office hours.
 Student visits mean we don’t get so lonely during office hours!
+Please check the lecturer’s homepage for updated office hours.

-Reading summaries are presentations on assigned readings relating to a specific seminar topic.
+Summaries are to be presentated on assigned readings relating to a specific seminar topic.
 In addition to presenting content in the readings, the presentation should include some initial analysis or critiques.
 The individual insights will be shared during the presentation or as post-presentation discussion questions.

 - Individual Written Reflection